top of page

 • One that kept the fatty acids in their natural state.

-• One that retained all the beneficial nutrients and beneficial compounds.
+• One that retains all the beneficial nutrients and compounds in their naturally occurring state.

 Rosita Cod Liver Oil Manufacturing